rndAdn/REPL-Nodejs/README.md

 Search for ```Repl``` within package search in the Settings View.

+## Settings
+You can set the path to your executable in the package settings.

 ## Keybindings
 ###Launch REPL
 * ```ctrl-y ctrl-d``` Launch default Repl (**'Bash'**)